TraeDungy/Script-Speech/README.md

 This prototype focuses on communicating the system vision.
 Upcoming work will layer in live voice capture, script editing surfaces, reference asset management, and backend orchestration described in the blueprint.

-See [`docs/gap-remediation-plan.md`](docs/gap-remediation-plan.md) for the detailed remediation plan and sequencing.
+See [`docs/gap-remediation-plan.md`](docs/gap-remediation-plan.md) for the detailed remediation plan and sequencing, and [`docs/next-steps.md`](docs/next-steps.md) for the week-one execution checklist.